2279296959/PengxinZeng.github.io/_pages/about.md

 Hi!
 My name is Pengxin Zeng (曾鹏鑫).
 I’m a graduate student from College of Computer Science, Sichuan Univerisity, China.
 Currently, I’m a student of Professor Xi Peng [[website](http://pengxi.me/)].

-My major interests include Computer Vision and Deep Learning.
-For now I focus on the multimodal learning and unsupervised learning, which can be unified to the framework of Representation Learning.
+My major interests include Multi-modal Learning and Deep Learning.
+For now I focus on the multi-modal learning and unsupervised learning, which I believe can be unified to the framework of Representation Learning.